-How to Define the term Egregious Animal Abuse that is used by the FSIS/USDA for Humane Slaughter Regulatory Enforcement
+How to Define the term Egregious Animal Abuse and Minimize Excitement or Discomfort that are used by the FSIS/USDA for Humane Slaughter Regulatory Enforcement

 by Temple Grandin